You are herePhosphorus Deficiency

 Some strains of cannabis use much more phosphorus than others, or be more susceptible to a phosphorus deficiency, and you may have many plants in the exact same setup with only some of the plants showing signs of a phosphorus deficiency.

-Solution: Your cannabis plant may show signs of a phosphorus deficiency if the pH at the roots is too high or too low.
+Your cannabis plant may show signs of a phosphorus deficiency if the pH at the roots is not in the right range.
 That is because when the pH of your root zone is off, your cannabis cannot properly absorb phosphorus through its roots.
 Therefore the first step is to ensure that you have the correct pH for your growth medium.
 Learn more about pH and cannabis.